 As the regressions are difference-in-difference regressions, the difference-in-differences estimator is the coefficient of the interaction term.
 In all three sets of regressions, the interaction term is never statistically significant.
-This means that we fail to reject that there was a change in the expected mean annual expenditure per capita from before to after the Furusato nouzei program for the control and treatment groups.
+This means that we fail to reject that there was a change in the expected mean annual expenditure per capita from before to after the Furusato Nouzei program for the control and treatment groups.
 This result is very robust as the variable remains statistically insignificant in all 12 regressions.

-Although the outputs seem to indicate that the Furusato nouzei program is ineffective, it is possible that a change in municipal level expenditure is not the best measure of success for the Furusato nouzei tax.
+Although the outputs seem to indicate that the Furusato Nouzei program is ineffective, it is possible that a change in municipal level expenditure is not the best measure of success for the Furusato Nouzei tax.
 The donations could be benefiting the local economy without making an impact on annual expenditure level.
 For example, the local economy may have been reinvigorated in the form of new jobs to meet increased demand for local produce from the gift-giving program.
+However, it is more likely that the effects are still relatively small other than in a few large recipients.

-There are several reasons why these regressions may have not captured the effect of the Furusato nouzei program, even if it was successful at increasing expenditure.
+There are several reasons why these regressions may have not captured the effect of the Furusato Nouzei program, even if it was successful at increasing expenditure.
 The increase in expenditure may not have been large enough for the difference-in-differences estimator to capture.
 Defining the control and treatment groups based on 2009 data may also cause results to be misleading.
 Firstly, given that donation amounts in this year were much smaller than in later years, they may have had negligible impact on expenditure decisions.
 Secondly, after the program became mainstream in 2013, donors largely donate to receive specific gifts in return.

-Thus, cities in the control group that had highly negative residuals in 2009 may actually have highly positive residuals in 2014.
+Thus, cities in the control group that had highly negative residuals in 2009 may have highly positive residuals in 2014.
 As incentives have changed, there is no guarantee that the cities in the control group in 2009 are still cities that should be included in the control group for 2014.
 This same argument applies for cities in the treatment group.
 Therefore, the difference-in-difference estimator may not have been able to difference away permanent differences between the groups, especially if these differences change over time.